cgat-developers/ruffus/doc/simpler.rst

 .. module:: simpler
    :synopsis: A simple example
-.. moduleauthor:: Leo Goodstadt <pyper@llew.org.uk>
+.. moduleauthor:: Leo Goodstadt <ruffus@llew.org.uk>

-The code for this example is in the test subdirectory of the pyper module:
+The code for this example is in the test subdirectory of the ruffus module:

-    ``pyper/test/simpler.py``
+    ``ruffus/test/simpler.py``

 .. program:: simpler.py